On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Adversarial Attacks on Verbal Confidence

 \subsection{Verbal Confidence Attack Methods}

-We propose a series of verbal confidence attack (VCA) methods to automatically generate adversarial prompts.
+We propose a series of \textit{verbal confidence attack} (VCA) methods to automatically generate adversarial prompts.
 As Figure \ref{fig:figure1}(a) demonstrates, a common range of alterations in a prompt can significantly vary confidence estimates or predicted answers.
 This is undesirable since confidence should be robust when the meaning of $\bm{\mathbf{X}}$ or $\bm{\mathcal{P}}$ is preserved.
 The framework for the proposed attacks can be seen in Figure \ref{fig:figure1}(b), which presents our attack objectives based on generated numeric confidence scores.

 The objective of our attack algorithms is to generate attacks based on an input, while maintaining semantics, that cause a reduction in verbal confidence $\mathcal{C}$.
-For an adversarial input sequence of prompt tokens $\mathbf{\hat{X}} = \{\hat{x}_{1}, \dots, \hat{x}_{N_{ADV}}\}$, this is a constrained optimization problem with a objective:~$\min_{\mathbf{\hat{X}}} \mbox{CEM}(\mbox{LLM}(\mathbf{\hat{X}}, \bm{\mathcal{P}}))$, subject to $\mbox{Sim}(\mathbf{X}, \mathbf{\hat{X}})>\tau$, under a similarity function $\mbox{Sim}(.)$ and threshold $\tau$.
+For an adversarial input sequence of prompt tokens $\mathbf{\hat{X}} \equiv \{\hat{x}_{1}, \dots, \hat{x}_{N_{ADV}}\}$, this is a constrained optimization problem with a objective:~$\min_{\mathbf{\hat{X}}} \mbox{CEM}(\mbox{LLM}(\mathbf{\hat{X}}, \bm{\mathcal{P}}))$, subject to $\mbox{Sim}(\mathbf{X}, \mathbf{\hat{X}})>\tau$, under a similarity function $\mbox{Sim}(.)$ and specified threshold $\tau$.
 Likewise, a similar formulation applies if $\mathbf{X}$ is unmodified and $\bm{\mathcal{P}}$ is the adversarial input.
 Unlike conventional adversarial frameworks, our objective is not to explicitly prioritize misclassifications, but rather to attack confidence and observe any consequences as a result.
-Unlike logit-based attacks, misclassifications are not necessarily bound to occur once top class predicted confidence is degraded enough.
-Nevertheless, our goal is also see to how frequently misclassifications can be induced by using VCAs given that this form of confidence is easily obtainable by adversaries.
-We study three threat vectors: user queries $(\bm{\mathbf{X}})$, along with system prompts and one-shot demonstrations that provide task examples (which combined comprise $\bm{\mathcal{P}}$).
+Unlike logit-based attacks, misclassifications are not necessarily bound to occur once the predicted confidence of the top class is degraded enough.
+Nevertheless, our goal is also to see how frequently misclassifications can be induced by using VCAs given that this form of confidence is easily obtainable by adversaries.
+We study three threat vectors: user queries $(\bm{\mathbf{X}})$, along with system prompts and one-shot demonstrations that provide task examples (both of which comprise $\bm{\mathcal{P}}$).